mesqueeb/vuex-easy-access/README.md

 `/` for modules and `.` for sub properties when the state value is an object.

 The get() and set() syntax is streamlined and easy to use! (unlike vuex's default syntax mess)

-In the example below we'll see some example uses:

 #### Use case: get/set in vue component